-Cover the lion’s share of New Delhi’s architectural marvels, garden paradises and culinary secrets over an exciting weekend.
+Delhi in 48 hours: Use this Delhi travel guide to cover the lion’s share of New Delhi’s architectural marvels, garden paradises, and culinary secrets over an exciting weekend.

 If you find yourself in India’s regal capital city for just 48 hours, fret not.
 While you may not be able to explore every single landmark of Delhi, you can get more than just a taste of its atmospheric Mughal-era monuments and stately government headquarters.